KairoiAI/An_Incomplete_History_of_Research_Ethics/Protocols.md

 On the day after the end of the pre-publication peer review, the new story is revised one last time and given a file in the [Stories folder](https://github.com/Ismael-KG/A-History-of-Research-Ethics/tree/main/Stories) following the [relevant template](https://github.com/Ismael-KG/A-History-of-Research-Ethics/blob/main/A%20Template%20for%20Stories.md).

 ## Step 8: Publish on [tiki-toki](https://www.tiki-toki.com/timeline/entry/1753034/A-History-of-Research-Ethics/)
 [@Ismael-KG](https://github.com/Ismael-KG) can now go ahead and publish new stories on the tiki-toki platform, as he has the admin rights.
+Once this is done, change the "Conceptualisation 🖊️" issue's labels to *only* the "Published!" one and close it.
 </details>

 # Protocol 5: Style Guide